Shimamura-Lab-SU/Sharing-Knowledge-Database/README.md

 # How to install Python

-This repository explains how to install Python in Windows PC.
+This repository explains how to install Python and development environment (PyCharm) in Windows PC.
 This is for **Sharing Knowledge in [Shimamura Laboratory](http://www.sie.ics.saitama-u.ac.jp)**.

 # Procedure of Installation